Updated: July 2020

 The Years of the North Atlantic Humpback (YoNAH) project collected genetic samples and fluke photographs from all North Atlantic feeding grounds and from the West Indies breeding ground from 1992–1993 and used mark-recapture methods to estimate the total population of the North Atlantic as 10,600 (95% CI: 9,300–12,100) (Smith et al. 1999).

-A similar study was conducted in 2004 – 2005, yielding an estimate of 12,312 (95% CI 8,688-15,954) (Bettridge et al. 2015).
+A similar study was conducted in 2004–2005, yielding an estimate of 12,312 (95% CI: 8,688–15,954) (Bettridge et al. 2015).
 Smith and Pike (2009) noted that these estimates are substantially lower than the total of the feeding ground estimates for similar periods, which are themselves negatively biased, as explained above.
 The YoNAH and later mark-recapture estimates may underestimate the total population because no sampling was conducted at the Cape Verde breeding ground or at other as-yet undescribed breeding grounds.
-However, the Cape Verde breeding population alone has been estimated to host only about 260 whales (Ryan et al. 2014), far too low to account for the discrepancy between feeding ground estimates and the ocean basin mark recapture estimates.
-It is also possible that some humpback whales may not make the journey to the breeding grounds every year: they have been observed off Iceland throughout the winter months (Magnusdottir et al. 2014, Víkingsson 2004).
+However, the Cape Verde breeding population alone has been estimated to host only about 260 whales (Ryan et al. 2014), which is far too low to account for the discrepancy between feeding ground estimates and the ocean basin mark-recapture estimates.
+It is also possible that some humpback whales may not make the journey to the breeding grounds every year.
+Whales have, for example, been observed off Iceland throughout the winter months (Magnusdottir et al. 2014, Víkingsson 2004).

 Trends in abundance

-As these are the largest feeding grounds in terms of whale numbers, these increases should result in similar increases on the breeding grounds.
-However, numbers in the West Indies breeding ground have increased at a rate of about 2% between 1979 and 2005 (Bettridge et al. 2015).
-Again this suggests that a substantial proportion of whales from these feeding grounds must be utilizing a breeding ground that has not been directly enumerated, or that they may not occupy the breeding grounds every year (Smith and Pike 2009).
+As these are the largest feeding grounds in terms of whale numbers, these increases should result in similar increases at the breeding grounds.
+However, numbers at the West Indies breeding ground have increased at a rate of about 2% between 1979 and 2005 (Bettridge et al. 2015).
+Again this suggests that a substantial proportion of whales from these feeding grounds must be utilising a breeding ground that has not been directly enumerated, or that they may not occupy the breeding grounds every year (Smith & Pike 2009).